queeksm/Enumerable-methods/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-This project consists of creating a copy of the methods on the Enumerable module.
+This project consists of creating a copy of the methods on the Enumerable module, and their respective tests using the Rspec module.

 ## 🔮 The Project Brief

-The assignment can be found in the Odin Project's HTML and CSS course that can be found [here.](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)
+The assignment can be found in the Odin Project's Ruby course that can be found [here.](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)

 ## 🔨 Technologies & Languages Used

 - Ruby
+- Rspec
 - Rubocop
 - Stickler-CI